MikelDelTio/gopher-notebook/notes/composite-types.md

 ## Maps

-The following page hosts the best practises and conventions about Go maps.
+The following section hosts the best practises and conventions about Go maps.

-### Declaration
+### Maps - Initialization

-As with [variables](primitive-types.md#declaration), Go provides several ways to declare a map, but the recommendation is to use ```make(..)``` function, even for empty maps, since shows clearer the intended value and could prevent accidental errors produced by writing on a nil map.
+Go provides several ways to initialize a map, but the recommendation is to use ```make(..)``` function, even for empty maps, since shows clearer the intended value and could prevent accidental errors produced by writing on a nil map.

 ```go
 	var myMap map[string]int      // Bad, map is will panic on writes